kashav/rsms/mobile/README.md

 ### Usage

-Open the app, set your preferred token and server ports, and hit start.
+Open the app, set your preferred token and ports, and hit start.

-Note that if you don't set a token, both servers are accessible to anyone on your local server (if they have the host address and port).
+**Note that if you don't set a token, both servers are accessible to anyone on your local network.**

 ### Contribute